gru786/react-docs/README.md

 ### Dark Mode:
 Reduce eye strain with a dark mode option for comfortable reading in low-light environments.

-## Disclaimer:
-### This is an unofficial app and is not affiliated with or endorsed by Facebook or the React.js team.
-The app is developed to make the official React.js documentation more accessible on mobile devices.

 ## Why Choose ReactJS Docs?